Wix vs. WordPress vs. Squarespace: Which Online Website Builder is Best For SEO?

 Squarespace is like Wix’s more glamorous sibling.
 The platform offers a wide range of sleek, modern, professional-looking templates suited to any creative industry.
 With such stunning designs, though, comes a little getting used to.

 Squarespace requires a bit more creative and technical effort than Wix.
-That being the case, this platform is ideal for design lovers who don’t mind a small learning curve.
+That being the case, this platform is ideal for design lovers who don’t mind a slight learning curve.

-As for its SEO prowess, Squarespace does incorporate some tools right in its platform without the need for installing additional plugins.
+As for its SEO prowess, Squarespace does incorporate some tools right into its platform without the need for installing additional plugins.
 These include:

 • Free Accelerated Mobile Pages (AMP) support